schahinheidari/project_python_Assignment_6/readme.md

-In this project we create a shop store white a simple function.
+In this project we create a shop store with a simple function.